maciejczyzewski/libchaos/README.md

 #### RTR0

-This function producing a 128-bit (16-byte) hash value.
+This function is producing a 128-bit (16-byte) hash value.
 Variable is fixed-length output. <a href="https://github.com/MaciejCzyzewski/Retter/tree/master/RTR0">More informations.</a>

 ```php
 RTR0::hash('');